owensgroup/csgm/README.md

 - [ ] Profiling
 - [ ] Test on connectome graphs
 - [ ] Performance testing on kasios graphs (esp. compared to fused implementation)
+- [ ] Re-implement auction algorithm in CUB